 Subsidized employment must meet the employment standards listed below.
-When the subsidized employment does not meet all of the criteria, the client has good cause for refusing or failing to take action to secure the position.
+When the subsidized employment does not meet all of the criteria, the client has good cause for refusing or failing to accept the position.

 The employer must not be in violation of the Civil Rights Act, the Americans with Disabilities Act or any other law governing the equal treatment of employees in the workplace.